Fighting breast cancer with exercise

-In 2020, it is estimated that 75 Canadian women were diagnosed with breast cancer every day, says Marina Mourtzakis, a Kinesiology and Health Sciences researcher at the University of Waterloo.
+Every day in 2020, it is estimated that 75 Canadian women were diagnosed with breast cancer, says Marina Mourtzakis, a Kinesiology and Health Sciences researcher at the University of Waterloo.
 “That’s approximately 27,400 women with a diagnosis, representing 25 per cent of all new cancer cases in women.”

 “Loss of muscle is thought to have a detrimental effect on survival, disease progression, immune function, as well as physical function,” Mourtzakis says.

 It’s one of the reasons she is involved with UW WELL-FIT, a suite of evidence-based exercise programs for individuals who are currently or have previously undergone cancer treatment.
 Run out of the Centre for Community, Clinical and Applied Research Excellence (CCCARE), these programs have helped more than 2,000 individuals with cancer maintain their muscle health and improve their well-being since they began operating in 2002.

 “Exercise is vital for someone going through breast cancer treatments,” Mourtzakis says.
 “It reduces cancer-related fatigue, improves cardiometabolic health, reduces insulin resistance, helps prevent fat gain and can even improve sleep quality.”

 Caryl Russell is a certified exercise physiologist and program director with UW WELL-FIT who has been with the program since 2001.
 She has seen women come through the doors feeling exhausted and experiencing the debilitating side effects of their treatment, yet they leave stronger physically and emotionally.